juliuskrah/juliuskrah.github.io/_posts/2017-09-26-dynamic-job-scheduling-with-quartz-and-spring.md

 ...
 {% endhighlight %}

-These are the dependencies needed for Quartz with Spring integration.
+The above are the dependencies needed for Quartz with Spring integration.

 ## Scope
 By the end of this post we will be able to schedule `Quartz` jobs dynamically to send emails